onsi/coccyx/README.md

 #### Cleaning up Backbone event bindings **only** works on Backbone version > 0.9.2.
 If you have an earlier version of Backbone you **must** upgrade for Coccyx to work correctly.

 Coccyx automatically cleans up any Backbone event bindings on `tearDown`.
-To do this, Coccyx injects code into Backbone's `on` and `bind` methods to allow views to track which event bindings need to be cleaned up.
+To do this in obtrusive mode, Coccyx injects code into Backbone's `on` and `bind` methods to allow views to track which event bindings need to be cleaned up.

 For this mechanism to work you *must* pass the `view` in as the context when using Backbone's `on` method: